 So, I came home and got certified.
 As a personal trainer, I did really well at the health clubs – New York Health and Racket Club, New York Sports Club.
 And, two years ago a light bulb went off in my head.

-We host quarterly social events for our clients, and trainers to network, have a good time, and celebrate progress.
-I’ve always loved community and seeing people have fun.
+We host quarterly social events for our clients, and trainers to network, have a good time and celebrate progress.
+I’ve always loved the community and seeing people have fun.

 At some point, someone said, “You know what?
 These social events are really cool, but I think there’s something else for you.
 You like dealing with people.
 You like making people happy, but you gotta make people happy who no one wants to help.”